deskdaniel/Pokemon-checker/README.md

 2. Run the program:
     - Windows: use `run_windows.bat`
     - Linux/MacOS/WSL: use `run_unix.sh`

+These launcher scripts will:
+- Create and activate a virtual environment,
+- Install dependencies,
+- Run the program.

-These launchers will create and activate virtual enviroment, install dependencies and run the program.
-You need to have Python 3 installed.
+You only need to have Python 3 installed beforehand.

 ## Usage
-After running the app you may type `help` to view detailed description of all available commands.
-Below is concise rundown of them:
+After starting the app, type `help` to see a full list of available commands.
+Below is a brief overview:
 -  `update` - forces update of local database.
-The only command that requires internet connection.
-Doesn't accept any arguments.
+This is the only command that requires internet access.
+Takes no arguments.
--  `search X` - search for Pokémon in database.
-Accepts argument **(X)**, which is either Pokédex number or Pokémon name (searching by prefix allowed).
-If more than one match is found, you'll be asked to pick one of them to present full information.
+-  `search X` - searches for Pokémon in the database.
+Argument **(X)** can be either a Pokédex number or a Pokémon name (prefix search supported).
+If multiple matches are found, you’ll be asked to choose one for detailed info.
--  `type X` - search for Pokémon of given type.
-Argument **X** is a name of type(s).
-If you present more than one type as argument app will look for Pokémon that have **ALL** those types, meaning that searching for more than 3 types at the same time will always result in empty list (this might change in the future if Nintento decides to add 3rd type to Pokémon).
+-  `type X` - list Pokémon by type.
+Argument **X** is the name of one or more types.
+If multiple types are given, only Pokémon that have **ALL** those types are shown.
+Searching for more than 2 types will return no results, as no Pokémon currently has more than 2 types.
--  `fight X1 X2 lvl` - simulate very simple fight between 2 Pokemon.
-Arguments **X1* and **X2** are either Pokémon names or Pokédex numbers (can mix them - X1 might be Pokémon name and X2 Pokédex number or vice versa).
-Argument **lvl** is an integer in range 1-100, this is optional argument that will determine level used for fight.
-In general it shouldn't influence outcome of the fight as both Pokémon will always be the same level.
+-  `fight X1 X2 lvl` - simulates a simple battle between two Pokémon. **X1** and **X2** can be names or Pokédex numbers (mixing is allowed).
+Optional **lvl** sets the level for the fight (1–100).
+In general, level does not affect the outcome since both Pokémon will use the same level.

 ## Notes
-- App works **offline**, using the bundled database (up to 9th generation).
+- The app works offline, using the bundled Pokémon database (up to generation 9).
-- Using the `update` command requires internet connection and may take around **5-10 minutes**.
+- The `update` command requires an internet connection and may take **5–10 minutes** to complete.